HDK99/AzureTestPlansDocumentation/README.md

 Introduction to Obsidian
 ------------------------

-In addition to Azure DevOps documentation, this repository serves as a knowledge base for Obsidian.
+In addition to Azure DevOps documentation, this repository serves as a knowledge base for **Obsidian**.
 Obsidian is a powerful note-taking and knowledge management application.

 ### Obsidian Overview